Shall I tell of stars hidden by the queen?

 must come to an end

-my looping mind twister
+my mind loop-de-loop

 just rounds another bend